sksundaram-learning/tanuki/README.md

 ## Current Status

-The incoming processor is written in [Hy](http://hylang.org), and will eventually be rewritten in Erlang.
-The backend application and web interface are being written in Erlang and built using [rebar](https://github.com/rebar/rebar/) and [relx](http://relx.org/).
-There is much yet to be done.
+The incoming processor, backend application, and web interface are written in Erlang and built using [rebar](https://github.com/rebar/rebar/) and [relx](http://relx.org/).
+There is much yet to be done, mostly in the web interface.

 ## Building and Testing